juseljuk/bobchestrate-workshop/docs/index.md

 Every part of this workshop comes with a short **5-question quiz** to help you lock in what you've just learned.
 Quizzes are built right into the workshop pages — just scroll to the bottom of any part and hit the quiz link.

 You need **4 out of 5** to pass, and your results are saved automatically in your browser so you can pick up where you left off.
 Want to see how you're doing across all parts at a glance?
-Check your personal progress dashboard — it's always one click away in the sidebar.
+Check your personal progress dashboard — it's always one click away in the top navigation menu.

 [View your Quiz Progress →](quiz-progress/index.md){ .md-button .md-button--primary }